veronicakelsey/veronicakelsey.github.io/_pages/publications.md

 ### Papers

-The dimensions of inhomogeneous self-affine sets (with P.J.
+Chamber Graphs of some Geometries that are Almost Buildings (with P.J.
 Rowley), [EPrint](http://eprints.maths.manchester.ac.uk/2590/1/ChamberGraphsAlmostBuildings%20%281%29.pdf)
 *Innovations in Incidence Geometry - to appear.*

 M_24-Orbits of Octad Triples (with P.J.
 Rowley), [Springer](https://link.springer.com/article/10.1007%2Fs00373-018-1961-1)